coq/ceps/text/000-proofview-goal-w-state.md

 # Motivation

-In the implementaion of SSR rewrite patterns (especially the extended ones https://github.com/coq/coq/pull/6705) I found that explicitly threading data to sub tactics is very hard.
+In the implementaion of SSR intro patterns (especially the extended ones https://github.com/coq/coq/pull/6705) I found that explicitly threading data to sub tactics is very hard.

 Since such data is semantically attached to a goal I used a custom tactic type (the one above) and tactic combinators.
 This simplified the code and solved a few bugs.
+To port SSR to the new type of tactics I want to use the same technique.

+## Example that shows the problem

 Example: The intro pattern `=> + [ | n] H` on goal
 ```coq